-- 114. Pursuant to A.R.S. § 13-2314.04 ("Arizona RICO"), a person who sustains reasonably foreseeable injury to his person, business or property by a pattern of racketeering activity, or by a violation of § 13-2312 involving a pattern of racketeering activity, may file an action in superior court for the recovery of treble damages and the costs of the suit, including reasonable attorney fees for trial and appellate representation. - 115.
-Among others, a single act of obstructing or hindering criminal investigations or prosecutions committed for financial gain constitutes a pattern of racketeering activity
+- 59. Pursuant to A.R.S. § 13-2314.04 ("Arizona RICO"), a person who sustains reasonably foreseeable injury to his person, business or property by a pattern of racketeering activity, or by a violation of § 13-2312 involving a pattern of racketeering activity, may file an action in superior court for the recovery of treble damages and the costs of the suit, including reasonable attorney fees for trial and appellate representation. - 60.
+Among others, a single act of obstructing or hindering criminal investigations or prosecutions committed for financial gain constitutes a pattern of racketeering activity under A.R.S. § 13-2301 (D)(4)(b) the stakes are raised when minors are the victims of such racketeering (A.R.S. § 13-2312(A)-(C)).

-- under A.R.S. § 13-2301 (D)(4)(b) the stakes are raised when minors are the victims of such racketeering (A.R.S. § 13-2312(A)-(C)). - 116.
-Plaintiffs incorporate all other paragraphs to evidence.
-Defendants have demonstrated a clear pattern of the aforementioned racketeering activity, in furtherance of both dioceses' financial gain. - 117.
-The Archdiocese of Los Angeles funneled predatory priests to Arizona, where they were accepted into ministry by the Diocese of Tucson.
-The pattern of racketeering between these two dioceses created a pervasive culture where the sexual abuse of minors was not only accepted but embraced by many active clergy in Tucson. - 118.
-Instead of removing abusive priests from ministry and reporting them to law enforcement, leaders within the Archdiocese of Los Angeles and the Diocese of Tucson have routinely shielded predatory priests from criminal investigations and prosecutions, discouraging victims and their families from alerting authorities and going so far as compensating abusive clergy to travel and reside outside of a state where civil and criminal prosecutions could be pursued. - 119.
-The Archdiocese of Los Angeles and the Diocese of Tucson have both financially benefited from, and continue to benefit from, the enterprise they have created which prioritizes funds to both dioceses and obstructs civil and criminal prosecutions and the associated costs. - 120.
-By declaring bankruptcy in 2004, the Diocese of Tucson has taken further steps to protect its financial interests and renounced "any tort claims arising out of actions that occurred prior to the date the Diocese filed bankruptcy have been discharged."
+- 61. Plaintiffs incorporate all other paragraphs to evidence Defendants have demonstrated a clear pattern of the aforementioned racketeering activity, in furtherance of both dioceses' financial gain that continues to this day. - 62.
+The Archdiocese of Los Angeles has funneled predatory priests from St. John's Seminary to Arizona for the purpose of financial gain, where they have been accepted into ministry by the Diocese of Tucson.
+The pattern of racketeering between these two dioceses created a pervasive culture where the sexual abuse of minors was not only accepted but embraced by many active clergy in Tucson. - 63.
+Instead of removing abusive priests from ministry and reporting them to law enforcement, leaders within the Archdiocese of Los Angeles and the Diocese of Tucson have routinely shielded predatory priests from criminal investigations and prosecutions, discouraging victims and their families from alerting authorities-and going so far as compensating abusive clergy to travel and reside outside of a state where civil and criminal prosecutions could be pursued. - 64.
+The Archdiocese of Los Angeles and the Diocese of Tucson have both financially benefited from, and continue to benefit from, the Enterprise they have created which prioritizes funds to both dioceses and obstructs civil and criminal prosecutions and the associated costs. - 65.
+By declaring bankruptcy in 2004, the Diocese of Tucson took further steps to protect its financial interests and renounce "any tort claims arising out of actions that occurred prior to the date the Diocese filed bankruptcy . . . " See Exhibit 5.